Research Caucus Mentoring Program

 Survey research refers to a group of methods, which emphasize quantitative analysis, where data is systematically collected through interviews or questionnaires from a representative sample of a population and analyzed using statistical techniques.

 Systematic review of the literature to identify, appraise, and synthesize all empirical evidence that meets pre-specified criteria to answer a given research question.
 Includes other types of studies that re-analyze published data, such as meta-analysis, which uses statistical techniques to synthesize data from several different research studies.

-If you have any questions or need more information about the Research Mentoring program, a Research Section Mentoring Co-Coordinator is happy to help!
+If you have any questions or need more information about the Research Mentoring program, a Research Caucus Mentoring Co-Coordinator is happy to help!
 Note: When contacting a coordinator please put “Research Mentorship” in the subject line.

 Research advice and support is also available for caucus members through the Research Caucus Forum.
 Join the caucus today!